 With more than 20 years' experience working as a healthcare professional within the NHS and private practice, Richard brings his experience and a proven track record of positive outcomes to benefit the clients he works with at Think Psychology.

 In addition to his clinical experience, Richard has extensive experience of teaching and training.
-He is a Lecturer in Cognitive Behaviour Therapy (CBT) within the psychology department the University of Birmingham, leading the Postgraduate Diploma in High Intensity CBT, and regularly lecturing students training in Medicine, Clinical Psychology, Physiotherapy and Social Work.
-He has trained and supervised a range of healthcare professionals across the UK, as well as overseas, including work in the USA, South Africa, UAE, and Romania.
+He is an Associate Professor in Cognitive Behaviour Therapy (CBT) within the Centre for Applied Psychology at the University of Birmingham, leading the Postgraduate Diploma in CBT, and regularly teaching students training in a range of health and social care professions.
+He has trained and supervised healthcare professionals across the UK, as well as internationally, including work in the USA, South Africa, UAE, China, Norway, Turkey, Russia, and Romania.

 In the media, as an advocate for psychological wellbeing, Richard has worked as a consultant for television and theatre productions and has contributed to blogs, podcasts, commercial radio, and magazine articles.
 His work in the field of mental health care has been published in books and peer reviewed journals.
 He is the co-editor of ‘Rational Emotive Behaviour Therapy in Sport and Exercise’ and co-author of ‘Acceptance and Commitment Therapy: 100 Key Points and Techniques’, ‘The Mindfulness and Acceptance Workbook for Self-Esteem’, and ‘Acceptance and Commitment Therapy: Responses to Frequently Asked Questions’.

 Richard also has more than 10 years of experience as an expert witness in complex criminal and civil court cases, where the pertinent issues involve a history of mental illness, personality disorder, cognitive impairment, offending behaviour, or other emotional and psychological disturbance.
 He has regularly provided psychological reports and oral evidence to the court, as well as other settings such as Parole Board hearings and Mental Health Review Tribunals.